 Being a seasoned player on the digital product market, DICEUS knows that the above-mentioned issues are universal nuisances commonly afflicting all actors on the IT stage.
 But when it comes to implementing a specific project, the team working on it typically faces many challenges in software development atop of the universal ones that must be overcome to eventually deliver a high-quality product.
 So, what are 5 common problems in the software development process?

 Read more on how mature software development should look like in the related post.

 Top 5 challenges facing software development

 In the ideal world, developing software is an orderly linear process that progresses from stage to stage and ultimately yields a desirable outcome presented to the customer within the stipulated period.
-In the real-life, a project may get stalled indefinitely while the team spends (or wastes?) too much time on an unexpected problem, has to return to the same phase that wasn’t handled properly, or misses deadlines trying to identify and fix slews of bugs.
+In real-life, a project may get stalled indefinitely while the team spends (or wastes?) too much time on an unexpected problem, has to return to the same phrase that wasn’t handled properly, or misses deadlines trying to identify and fix slews of bugs.

 Eye-wise managers tend to attribute such software development problems to the inefficiency and poor commitment of the dev teams, but it would be a rash and shallow conclusion indeed.
 As often as not, developers are only partially responsible for the inability of the company to cope with problems in software development, while it is the executives who are mostly to blame if something goes wrong.

 Having stocked considerable experience of dealing with software projects in various industries, we at DICEUS have figured out 5 common problems in the software development process that the majority of IT companies fail to come to grips with.